AMItheWise/linux-perforce-installer/README.md

 Afterwards, the server will restart and you should then be able to connect to your Perforce server.

+If you are using Amazon Lightsail, with this script, add "Custom, TCP, 1666" in Networking tab of your VM instance.
+This will allow P4V to connect to your Perforce server, otherwise the connection will timeout.

 # Security

 The created server will have default Perforce installation settings.
 This means anyone who connects to your server can create a user account without authorization.
 After you create your first user, you should close this security hole by using the following `p4` command from your Perforce Client.